amyrebecca/zootools-sheets/README.md

 ### Pull Requests

-If you want to add to the development of this add-on, please submit a pull request.
+If you want to add to the development of this add-on, please fork and submit a pull request.
 Unfortunately there isn't a good way to develop this add-on locally.
 You will need to pull down this repo and setup and copy the contents of the files into a Google Sheet you've setup for development.
 Please test any new features in all of the latest browser version as well as following Google's [test add-on](https://developers.google.com/apps-script/add-ons/test) guidelines.